bijaypokhrel05/fullstackopen/part1/courseinfo/READEME.md

-Solutions of part 1 exercises to this folder, one app per folder
+Solutions of part 1 courseinfo exercises to this folder.